jlord/essential-electron/index.md

 ## Renderer Process

 The renderer process is <span class="def">each browser window</span> that you create in your app, one commonly named `index.html`.
-Each of these displays the web pages you create—but you've got the whole Node API available here, too, unlike any other web browser.
+Each of these displays the web pages you create—but you've got the whole Node API available here, too, unlike any web browser.

 ![renderer process diagram](imgs/renderer.png)